 8. Tonight It's You [Standing On The Edge]

 So catchy.
 It's almost: verse / chorus #1 / chorus #2 / repeat.
-I was thinking, If you take this song off Standing on the Edge, what is really left?
+I was thinking, that if you take this song off Standing on the Edge, what is really left?
+Next song to appear on the list from that record is the title track at #72.
+The biggest gap between the first two songs on any record.
+Not a good sign.

 9. Lookout [Budokan / bonus track on 1977 self-titled reissue]

 Can a song ranked #9 still be considered a sleeper?
 I believe this is Happy Chichester's favorite CT song.
 Got lucky enough to go catch them recording Budokon revisited at XM Studios thanks to pal Lou Brutus in 2004 ish.
 They played this twice and it is seared into my memory.
 While Bun E is a legend and missed behind the kit, Daxx is truly the next best thing.
 Need evidence?
 Click here and watch him ride the snare and carry the groove:

 10. Dream Police [Dream Police]